mwaseem75/iris-fhir-client/README.md

 ## Summary
-InterSystems FHIR Client
-Connect to any Open FHIR Server and get Resources information from FHIR Server, Both from terminal and form website.
+InterSystems FHIR Client to connect any open FHIR Server by using embedded python with the help of [**fhirpy**](https://pypi.org/project/fhirpy/) Library.
+Get Resource details by terminal and by using CSP web application.

 ## Application Layout
 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/18219467/170888223-51e31519-92af-446f-acae-0633df885dbe.gif)

 ## Features
+* Connect to any open FHIR Server
-* Register Any Open FHIR Server
+* InterSystem FHIR Accelerator Service and SmartHealthIT Open FHIR Server are registered by default and ready to use
-* Retrieve resources
+* Get Resources information
-* List Resource details
+* Get Resources details by Patient
 * List Resource details from command prompt and from web interface
-* Programatically add any open source FHIR Web server
+* Programatically add any open source FHIR server

 ## Recommendation
  * Read related documentations [HL7 FHIR ](https://www.hl7.org/fhir/)